bagnascojhoel/my-second-brain/2. Areas/Design/Text and Button Sizing.md

 Depending on the intent of your page, the best font-size can be different.

 ### Text-Heavy
-These pages have the main goal of beign read.
+These pages have the main goal of being read.
 Articles, blogs and news are some examples.
-In these kind of pages, your user will be reading for a long time.
+In this kind of pages, your user will be reading for a long time.
 Be nice.
 Small fonts will tire their eyes.
 Just as stated before, *it all depends on the font-style*.
-But your could use some standard:
+But you could use some standard:
-- 16px minimum.
+- 16px is the minimum.
-- 18px a better size to start from.
+- 18px, a better size to start from.
 People are staring at monitors, you don't need to save space.

-- 20px
+### Interaction-Heavy
+When your user faces a large amount of data, even 18px can be uncomfortably large.
+These pages require font-sizes driven by specific needs of each piece of text and their interactions.
+So there is no text book for these pages.
+Your only rule should be "Ever"